Bruny Island | Hazard Rating: 2-3/10 | Parking: Good + close | Faces: North-ish into Adventure Bay | Length: 400m

 At the north end is ‘Quiet Corner’, a popular part of the beach with its own small protected beach hidden away and often used by locals.

-A shop, eating places, toilets and BBQ are situated mid-beach.
+A shop, eating places, toilets, and a BBQ are situated mid-beach.

 Bruny Island | Hazard Rating: 2/10 | Parking: Good + close | Faces: West | Length: 1.1 km